One-Month Research Stipends

 Dumbarton Oaks provides J-1 visas for the month, as part of our U.S. Department of State-designated Exchange Visitor Program.
 In order to qualify, scholars must provide proof of health insurance that fulfills the criteria of the J-1 visa.
 Please be advised that scholars who have been in the United States with J status within the past 12 months may not qualify for a Dumbarton Oaks J-1 visa unless they were in the United States for a total time of less than six months.
 These individuals and all other non-U.S. citizens are strongly urged to check their prospective visa status for the requested research period prior to submitting an application.

-Please submit an application electronically according to the following deadlines prior to your proposed research visit:
+Please submit an application electronically, via the online Embark system, according to the following deadlines prior to your proposed research visit:

 - June 1 for visits commencing September 1 or later